chelseadole/thundergolfer.github.io/about.md

 ### Personal

-I was born and raised in Seattle, and recently moved back following several years living across multiple continents.
-In my spare time, I love to read, spend time with my friends and family, listen to podcasts, DJ jazz music, and dance lindy hop.
+I was born and raised in Seattle, and recently moved back following several years living across Europe & Asia.
+In my spare time, I love to read, spend time with my friends and family, DJ jazz music, and dance lindy hop.

-Some of my favorite things include: big fuzzy dogs, the jazz standard "Moonglow", hosting parties, anything Legend of Zelda, solo travel, coffee, and people who write good documentation.
+Some of my favorite things include: when cats choose to sit on your lap, the jazz standard "Moonglow", hosting parties, anything Legend of Zelda, solo travel, coffee, and people who write good documentation.

 <div id="stats" class="hidden">